Johnnie Jae (Choctaw/Otoe-Missouria) is a CEO, journalist, activist and writer who lives in the USA.

 Johnny Clyde (Purepecha/Mezica) is a composer, filmmaker, animator and artist who was born and grew up in Portland, Oregon.
 Currently residing in Berlin, Germany.

 Viveka Frost (Teques/Caribe) is a production designer, photographer and artist of who currently resides in Berlin, Germany.

 Manuel Garcia (Jicarilla Apache/Coahuiltecan) is an architect who grew up and lives in Munich, Germany, active in the LGBT community.

 Hengameh Yaghoobifarah is a feminist, activist, editor and journalist of Iranian descent who resides in Berlin, Germany.

 Hartmut Lutz is Professor Emeritus at University of Greifswald, who among other things has specialized in the phenomenon of Indian hobbyists, and who coined the term “Indianthusiasts”.

-Dr. Josylyn Segal is a cross-cultural psychologist of Cuban, Native and Jewish descent, who currently resides in Berlin, Germany, and holds an American and Israeli passport.
+Dr. Josylyn Segal is a cross-cultural psychologist of Cuban, Native and Jewish descent, who currently resides in Berlin, Germany.

 Hildegard Reitz is a German member of the NAAoG (Native American Association of Germany), whose in-laws are Lakota, and who has a daughter of Lakota descent.